 (b) otherwise — before it reaches 6 months of age.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) An owner of an imported goat that is kept on a property in the south-west of the State must identify the goat, or cause it to be identified, in accordance with this regulation —